Jed Rembold and Eric Roberts

 gw.set_interval(step, 20)

-• Update the movement in your step function to use this new variable
+function to use this new variableset_start_angle and

 pacman.move(|||something involving the direction|||, 0)